kiteco/issue-tracker/intellij/README.md

 - `kiteExternalLink`: This filter takes a value of tyep `string`, `Id`, `Value`, `ValueExt`, `Symbol` or `SymbolExt` and returns an URL which references the external documentation rendering as provided by kite.
 - `kiteInternalLink`: This filter takes a value of actionType `string`, `Id`, `Value`, `ValueExt`, `Symbol` or `SymbolExt` and returns an URL which linkes to the built-in view to show the details.
 - `kiteMembersLink`: This filter takes a value of actionType `string`, `Id`, `Value`, `ValueExt` and returns an URL which will open the list of members in the built-in view.
+- `kiteLinksLink`: This filter takes a value of actionType `string`, `Id`, `Value`, `ValueExt` and returns an URL which will open the list of links in the built-in view.
 - `kiteExample`: returns an url which will open the example in the web, e.g. `{{ example.id | kiteExample }}`
 - `kiteFilename`: returns just the filename of an input path, e.g. `{{ fullPath | kiteFilename }}`
 - `kiteSignatureInfoLink`: named parameters `expandCommonInvocations` and `argIndex`.
 Returns an URL which links to a signature information for the element at the current editor's cursor position.